Michael Witmore: Early life and career

 Michael Witmore graduated from Vassar College in 1989 with a bachelor's degree in English.
 He has an M.A. and a Ph.D. in rhetoric from the University of California, Berkeley.
 From 1999 to 2008, he was an assistant professor and then an associate professor of English at Carnegie Mellon University.
 From 2008 to 2011, he was a professor of English at the University of Wisconsin–Madison.

 Witmore's books include Culture of Accidents: Unexpected Knowledges in Early Modern England (2001), the co-winner of the 2003 Perkins Prize for the study of narrative literature; Pretty Creatures: Children and Fiction in the English Renaissance (2007); Shakespearean Metaphysics (2008); and Landscapes of the Passing Strange: Reflections from Shakespeare (2010) with photographer Rosamond Purcell.
-He was the co-curator with Purcell of the 2012 Folger exhibition "Very Like a Whale", based on Landscapes of the Passing Strange.
 He co-edited Childhood and Children's Books in Early Modern Europe, 1550–1800 (2006) and Shakespeare and Early Modern Religion (2015).